OpenLightingProject/ola/plugins/osc/README.developer.md

 we only do this once when the plugin starts and the number of elements (OSC Targets) is small it wouldn't matter.

-We typedef a vector of pointers to `NodeOSCTarget`s to `OSCTargetVector`, and then typedef a map of unsigned ints to pointers to `OSCTargetVector`s as a `OSCTargetMap`.
+We typedef a vector of pointers to `NodeOscTarget`s to `OscTargetVector`, and then typedef a map of unsigned ints to pointers to `OscTargetVector`s as a `OscTargetMap`.

 On the receiving side, we have a map of OSC addresses to callbacks: